Maxwell Jacob Friedman: The Inner Circle (2020–2021)

-On the October 28 episode of Dynamite, Chris Jericho and MJF agreed to wrestle each other at Full Gear during a confrontational "Town Hall Meeting" with Eric Bischoff.
+On the October 28 episode of Dynamite, Chris Jericho and MJF agreed to wrestle each other at Full Gear on November 7 during a confrontational "Town Hall Meeting" with Eric Bischoff.
 Should MJF win, he would join Jericho's Inner Circle.
 The previous week, Jericho and MJF had participated in "Le Dinner Debonair", a meeting over a steak dinner during which Jericho and MJF performed a modified rendition of "Me and My Shadow".
 Journalist Wesley Morris later named the performance one of the "Best Performances of 2020" in an article published by The New York Times.
-At Full Gear, MJF, along with Wardlow, became members of Inner Circle after he pinned Jericho.
-On November 11 episode of Dynamite, MJF appeared for the first time as a member of The Inner Circle, where he gave a speech talking the struggles he overcame to get this far in wrestling, and then brought out a surprise birthday party for Jericho, the group's leader, which involved free tickets to Las Vegas and leading the crowd in a rousing rendition of "Happy Birthday".
+At Full Gear, MJF, along with Wardlow, became members of The Inner Circle after he pinned Jericho.
+On the November 11 episode of Dynamite, MJF appeared for the first time as a member of The Inner Circle, where he gave a speech talking the struggles he overcame to get this far in wrestling, and then brought out a surprise birthday party for Jericho, the group's leader, which involved free tickets to Las Vegas and leading the crowd in a rousing rendition of "Happy Birthday".
 On December 2, at Winter Is Coming, MJF once again became a contender for a Dynamite Diamond Ring after he and Orange Cassidy were the final two entrants in the second Dynamite Dozen Battle Royale.
 On the December 9 episode of Dynamite, MJF won his second Diamond Ring after pinning Cassidy.

-On the January 20, 2021 episode of Dynamite, a tag team battle royal was announced for Beach Break, with the winners getting an AEW World Tag Team Championship match against The Young Bucks (Matt Jackson and Nick Jackson) at Revolution.
+On the January 20, 2021 episode of Dynamite, a tag team battle royal was announced for Beach Break, with the winners getting an AEW World Tag Team Championship match against The Young Bucks (Matt Jackson and Nick Jackson) at Revolution on March 7.
 The Young Bucks also participated and had they won, they could have chosen their opponents.
 Jericho last eliminated Dante Martin of Top Flight to win the battle royal, earning himself and MJF a title match at Revolution.
 On the February 10 episode of Dynamite, following weeks of growing tension between MJF and Guevara, Guevara attacked MJF following a backstage confrontation, which gave MJF a kayfabe rib injury.
 Later on in the episode, following MJF and Jericho's victory against The Acclaimed (Anthony Bowens and Max Caster) in a tag team match, Guevara announced his departure from The Inner Circle.
 In the lead-up to their match at Revolution, MJF and Jericho attacked The Young Bucks' father, Papa Buck, and bloodied him backstage, vowing to take the titles off them.
 At Revolution, however, MJF and Jericho were defeated by The Young Bucks.